-Dens are peaked pile of logs and mud in a conical or lean-to shape.
-Its easy to miss if you have never seen a den.
+A dens is a peaked pile of logs and mud in a conical or lean-to shape.
+It is easy to miss if you have never seen a den.
 In May the beavers have their babies and stay inside the den for a month.
 The babies will leave the den in June.

 Maple , 24.5 x 28″ acrylic on board paintingApril 4, 2018

 This is a 5.7″ x 9 ” acrylic sketch of Semifor Lake.This was a base camp for a climb of Face Mountain which is the highest peak in the backround.